• Skip to primary navigation

 Two steaks being seared in a cast-iron skillet.

-1. Remove the steaks, cover them loosely and let them rest for five to ten minutes before serving.
+1. Remove the steaks, cover them loosely with foil and let them rest for five to ten minutes before serving.
 Typically, the temperature of the steak will rise three to four degrees while it is resting.

 A ribeye steak sliced on a cutting board.

-I like to serve either my Classic Southern Potato Salad, Twice Baked Potatoes, Easy Creamed Potatoes, or Grilled Vegetable Kabobs with these Smoked Ribeyes.
-Also, they pair nicely with my Southern Cucumber and Tomato Salad, Easy Southern Corn Salad, Smoked Baked Beans, or Southern Broccoli Salad.
+I like to serve either my Classic Southern Potato Salad, Twice Baked Potatoes, Easy Creamed Potatoes, or Grilled Vegetable Kabobs with smoked ribeye steaks.

-What’s the best seasoning?
+What’s the best seasoning for beef?

-Ribeye steaks are so flavorful, you don’t need much seasoning.
+Ribeye steaks are so flavorful you don’t need much seasoning.
 A sprinkle of salt and pepper, and if you like, a bit of garlic powder, are all you need.

 How long does it take to smoke steaks?